Filing Your Form G-28

 - Submit a new Form G-28 for every pending case and include the receipt number, OR

 - Submit a letter on your office stationery that clearly states “ATTORNEY CHANGE OF ADDRESS.”
-Your letter must include a spreadsheet of pending cases with the form type, receipt number, A-Number, and the customer’s name listed for each case.
+Your letter must include a spreadsheet of pending cases with the form type, receipt number, A-Number, and the applicant's name listed for each case.

 You must submit your form or letter to the USCIS office where the cases are currently pending.